Alejogb1/job-board/blog-data/618-lab-word-frequencies-python-text-processing.md

 print(frequencies.most_common(10)) # Show top 10
 ```

-Okay this one is different here I introduce `word_generator` and the `yield` keyword that's how we create generators this guy will read the text line by line not all at once it cleans it up as it goes and yields each word one at a time the main function `get_word_frequencies_generator` uses the generator to feed the words into the `Counter` This is way more efficient for larger datasets because it doesn't load the entire file into memory at once. it keeps it on disk and only fetches the current line It's not magic but for large datasets its close to magic
+ this one is different here I introduce `word_generator` and the `yield` keyword that's how we create generators this guy will read the text line by line not all at once it cleans it up as it goes and yields each word one at a time the main function `get_word_frequencies_generator` uses the generator to feed the words into the `Counter` This is way more efficient for larger datasets because it doesn't load the entire file into memory at once. it keeps it on disk and only fetches the current line It's not magic but for large datasets its close to magic

 Let's talk about edge cases you need to handle things like weird characters maybe you're dealing with text with emojis or non-standard punctuation in this case the `string.punctuation` might not catch all of it so you can clean it with regular expressions its a tool you must use or be able to use in all your text processing tasks here is an example